sebasmonia/tfsmacs/README.md

 * Shelveset operations (create shelve/unshelve/shelve details)
 * Revisit synchronous code to download files.
 An alternative suggested was to have a timeout of 0.1/0.2 seconds before assuming the output is completed.
-* Create shelves from tfs-pending-changes
+* Create shelves from tfsmacs-pending-changes
 * Unshelve.
 Will require listing shelves (by user?) then unshelve.
 * Label & get by label